Can your current wireless transport system help you on a path towards a successful transition to Public Safety LTE?

 Backhaul networks based on time-division multiplexing (TDM) systems are great for legacy low-bandwidth applications.
 However, these systems were not designed to support the increased data consumption of public safety and do not scale well.
-The use of an IP-based backhaul network does support multimedia applications and can scale effortlessly.
+Using an IP-based backhaul network supports multimedia applications and can scale effortlessly.
 But while this transition to multimedia-based communication is taking place, there is still a need to support the predominant legacy applications like TDM circuits.

 The Wireless Way

-Wireless transport has some unique capabilities in the delivery of multimedia services as well as support of legacy networks.
+Wireless transport has some unique capabilities in the delivery of multimedia services as well as the support of legacy networks.
 The backbone for public safety interconnects similar and dispersed systems and networks, and wireless transport can simultaneously support both legacy TDM networks as well as IP-based multimedia.
-TDM-network support is achieved by transporting it over radio without the need of a fiber mux.
+TDM-network support is achieved by transporting it over the radio without the need for a fiber mux.